millicentaumaomondi/sql_capstone_project/README.md

 - I also gained insights into the job market for data analysts, understanding which skills are most valued and how they relate to salary levels.
 - Additionally, I improved my ability to structure a data analysis project from data ingestion to insight generation.

+# Acknowledgements
+A huge thank you to Luke Barousse for creating the SQL Data Analytics YouTube course and project which this capstone is based on.